corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 Topological data analysis (TDA) is a maturing field in data science, at the interface of statistics, computer science, and mathematics.
 Topology is the discipline at the interface of geometry (the study of shape) and analysis (the study of continuity) that focuses on geometric properties that are preserved under continuous transformations.
-TDA consists in the use of computational theories of continuity to investigate the shape or structure of data.
+TDA consists in the use of computational theories of continuity to investigate or exploit the structure of data.
-While TDA is most commonly associated with persistent homology (PH) and mapper-like constructions, it can be understood to include many classical and conventional techniques, including cluster analysis, network analysis, and nearest neighbors prediction.
+While TDA is most commonly associated with persistent homology (PH) and mapper-like constructions, it can be understood to include such classical and conventional techniques as cluster analysis, network analysis, and nearest neighbors prediction.

-TDA has been deployed widely in biomedicine:
+TDA methods, including the ~~canonical~~ persistent homology and mapper [@] as well as manifold learning dimension reduction tools [@], have been deployed widely in biomedicine.
-Previous studies have used ... [@].
-Like most TDA methods, those used in these studies require that data be pre-processed into the form of Euclidean vectors, and this is a straightforward requirement for most image and omics data [@].
+These methods require that data be pre-processed into the form of Euclidean vectors, and for many varieties of biomedical data, including most image and omics data, this is a straightforward requirement.
-However, clinical and public health problems often involve data that have diverse variable types, high rates of missingness, or only a small number of categorical variables [@], all of which complicates such analysis.
+In contrast, analysis tasks in clinical and public health often involve data that have diverse numerical and categorical variable types [@], high rates and complex patterns of missingness [@], or only a small number of variables taking finitely many values [@].
-Yet a variety of non-Euclidean distance and similarity measures have been introduced in order to use classical topological methods with clinical and public health data [@from-review; @Lee2015; @Dai2020].
+A variety of approaches have been taken to apply classical topological methods to clinical and public health data, whether by transformaing records to coordinate vectors ("vector space embeddings") or by using non-metric similarity measures such as those common in ecology [@from-robustness-analysis; @Lee2015; @Dai2020].
-Extensions to the present-day TDA toolkit are needed to bring the potential/power of more advanced methods to bear in domains that rely on more challenging data.
+Extensions of these ideas to the present-day TDA toolkit are needed to bring the ~~potential/power/value~~ of more advanced methods to bear in domains that rely on more challenging data.

-One tool sometimes used to support TDA is the selection of landmarks or witnesses from a  data set, which can reduce the conceptual or computational complexity of an analysis.
+One support tool for TDA is the selection of landmarks or witnesses from a  data set, which can reduce the conceptual or computational complexity of an analysis.
-Maxmin is a common such selection procedure.
+Maxmin is a common such selection procedure, which has been used to expedite the calculation of PH [@deSilva2004] or of mapper [@Singh2007] and to compute computational-topological representations of data directly.
-@deSilva2004 propose witness complexes, related to alpha complexes [@Akkiraju1995], for the rapid approximation of PH: Given a point cloud, a set of landmark points and their overlapping neighborhoods define a nerve, which stands in for the Vietoris--Rips complex at each scale.
-They use maxmin as an alternative to selecting landmark points uniformly at random.
-The procedure ensures that the landmarks are locally separated and roughly evenly distributed.
-Other uses include the selection of a sample of points from a computationally intractable point cloud for the purpose of downstream topological analysis, as when performing the mapper construction [@Singh2007]; and the heuristic optimization of a fixed-radius ball cover of a point cloud, in the sense of minimizing both the number of balls and their shared radius [@Dlotko2019].
+The maxmin sampling procedure is often used for this purpose, as it is deterministic, is computationally efficient, and generates more evenly distributed samples than random selection.
 In addition to approximating PH, maxmin was used in these cases to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration.

 In this paper, we describe an adaptation of the maxmin procedure to health data that are not naturally represented as Euclidean vectors.